MaayanBah/prostate-cancer-rna-analysis/README.md

 ```

 After I copied the files, I used WinSCP to transfer them to my computer.
 Now, we can review the fastqc reports.
-You can view screenshots from the report in the attached supplementary
+You can view the report in the second_quality_reports directory.
-PDF under the header "Second quality reports".

 Basic Statistics: All files are present.